Why the Most Critical Phase is Often the Most OverlookedMay 31, 2022

 The control phase is like "finishing" the fast break after all the other pieces are accurately put into place.
 Though the shot may look simple, and may even be one of the first skills you learn as a basketball player, it definitely can not be taken for granted.
-In fact, several missed lay-ups can make or break your entire game.
+Several missed lay-ups can make or break your entire game.

 Like any effort to influence human behavior, merely issuing instructions is not sufficient.
 Institutionalizing the improvement requires compliance, and real compliance requires more than an updated policy manual.
 In spite of the CDC's efforts to share best practices and guidelines designed to stop the spread of infection from contaminated hands, compliance rates remain dismal.